mjspriggs/overview/terms-of-use/termsofuse.md

 Applicable Additional SDs for any service ordered using your {{site.data.keyword.cloud_notm}} account are available at [http://www-03.ibm.com/software/sla/sladb.nsf/sla/bm](http://www-03.ibm.com/software/sla/sladb.nsf/sla/bm){: external} .
 The additional SDs contain links to the applicable Data Sheet for each service.

+## Exchange Rate Policy
+{: #exchange-rates}

+Effective 1 February 2023, {{site.data.keyword.cloud_notm}} will adjust the exchange rates used to provide pricing in non-US dollar currencies on a monthly basis.
+Charges for cloud services are based on US dollars.
+Non-US dollar pricing is calculated by converting the US dollar rate by using market exchange rates published by leading financial institutions.
+Market exchange rates will be adjusted monthly, except as prohibited or controlled by applicable law.

+{{site.data.keyword.IBM_notm}} uses leading financial institution benchmark rates set at the end of the month to go into effect for consumption starting the first day of the next month.
+The corresponding invoice will be sent 30 days later.
+For example, {{site.data.keyword.IBM_notm}} will set the exchange rate at the end of January effective for consumption in February.
+Customers will see the impact of the new rates in their March invoice.

 ## {{site.data.keyword.IBM_notm}} Business Associate Addendum
 {: #baa}